 To schedule services with the Comparative Medicine shared resource, or to get more information about how we can work with you, visit our rates and scheduling page or send a message to the primary contact for the relevant service area, below.

-For more information about the comparative medicine services we offer, contact Dr. Gordon Roble, senior director of comparative medicine and translational resources.
+For more information about the comparative medicine services we offer, contact Dr. Gordon Roble, associate vice president of resources.

 We offer consultation on animal model selection and development, experimental design, and veterinary, technical and care requirements prior to Institutional Animal Care and Use Committee (IACUC) protocol submission.

-Fred Hutch investigators can learn more on CenterNet.
+Fred Hutch investigators can learn more on CenterNet (log-in required).

-We maintain specific pathogen-free facilities through comprehensive testing and diagnostics and via preventive health services.
+We maintain specific pathogen-free facilities through comprehensive testing and diagnostics.
 Our optimal health services remove the potential for intercurrent disease to confound research data and, for some agents, to adversely affect well-being.

 The preclinical imaging team provides state-of-the-art in vivo imaging technology and infrastructure to support basic and preclinical research.
 Our modalities include the following: